neil-ji/oaks-post/README_EN.md

   - Blog index: Generate `posts.json`, which contains basic information of all blog articles;
   - Blog abstract: Long content will be cut into abstracts by line number or specified special marks (such as `<!--more-->`);
   - Pagination: Split the data in `posts.json` into several JSON files, generate `posts_[page].json`;
+  - Sorting: Sort posts based on time or natural language;
 - Performance optimization:
   - Skip files that have been processed;
   - On-demand loading can be achieved with the help of pagination function;